-So, how to detect a reliable customer among all those wanting to cash in on you?
+So, how to detect a reliable customer among all those wanting to crash in on you?
 We’ve created a checklist to follow up with.
-Here are some vital points to pay attention to:

 Creating an eBay-like website spending 100$ and gaining as much revenue two days after the release – sounds a bit unreal, right?
 Time estimates are essential.
 Of course, it’s possible to create a product 1 hour after the offer is signed – but who will take care of the quality and UX?
 Well, if they want their website to look like this…

-It’s evident that you need to provide your clients with as much information as you have in this or that field – but don’t try to take something that’s beyond your understanding or common sense.
+Help your customers to understand the adequate limits and provide them with as much information as you have in this or that field.
+But don’t step into something that’s beyond your understanding or common sense.

-The first question that may appear in your head is ‘What actually a spec is?’.
-Well, a spec stands for a specification, that is a set of certain requirements and characteristics that a customer needs.
-In the ideal world, all of them are written in a document and discussed with a vendor.
+The first question that may appear in your head is ‘What you mean by spec?’.
+Well, a specification, that is a set of certain requirements and characteristics that a customer needs in the end product.
+In a perfect world, all of them are written and discussed with a vendor to the smallest details.
 But do we have to state that it happens as rarely as you get your letters from Hogwarts?

-It works for both sides.
-Answering all emails and calls, communicating directly with the team and put comments and edits on time – that’s a dream of each outsourcing company.
-Working on a project means divide responsibility, and each customer feedback brings changes into the workflow and makes it move further and on.
+It works both ways.
+Answering all emails and calls, communicating directly with the team and putting comments and edits on time – that’s a dream of each outsourcing company.
+Working on a project means dividing responsibility, and each customer feedback brings changes into the workflow and makes it move further and on.

 To be honest, the main thing is whether they are going to test at all.
 This part of development is significant as hell; however, not all customers understand the necessity of providing quality assurance.